Jupiter115/crispy-guide/readme.md

 ## PROJECT DESCRIPTION

-Affiliate marketing app designed to display and promote a list of product deals to the audience.
+Affliate marketing app designed to display and promote a list of product deals to the audience.
 The audience may view the products, see a brief description, a link to the product, the price, an image of the product, and the name of the product.
 The admin of the site will have a separate login to edit, post, and delete products.

 ## PROJECT MANAGER